lavanack/laurentvanacker.com/Windows Powershell/Windows/Security/Convert-FromSecurityComplianceToolkit/readme.md

 > !BEWARE! creating of some localhost.mof can (probably will) end with an error https://github.com/microsoft/BaselineManagement?tab=readme-ov-file#known-gaps-in-capability
 > problematic ps1 parts have to be commented otherwise you will not be able to create DSC from it!
 >
-> **I solved this by using some regular expressions to solve this problme by removing or commenting the faulty parts.
+> **I solved this by using some regular expressions to solve this problem by removing or commenting the faulty parts.
 At the end of the script a list of these modifications are displayed as shown below**
 >
 > ![Auto Fixes](docs/autofixes.jpg)
 >